A Welcome from our Governors

 Governors act as ‘critical friends’ of the school.
 Governors monitor and evaluate the school to ensure that best practice is known and is giving our children the best learning environment that can be achieved.
 This is our aim.

 We make collective decisions about planning school improvement and development and are answerable to the parents/carers, local community and the government.

 If there are any issues that you feel need to be addressed, there are procedures in place to make sure school operates in the best interests of all and should you wish to speak to a Governor we are here to help, support and continue to make Eastern Green the best Junior School it can be.

 Eastern Green Junior School Governors

-I see my role as a governor to help support, challenge and develop all we do at EGJS to allow the teachers to serve up a fabulous education experience for all of our children while keeping them safe and getting them ready for their journeys into secondary education and life itself.
+I see my role as a governor to help, support, challenge and develop all we do at EGJS to allow the teachers to serve up a fabulous education experience for all of our children while keeping them safe and getting them ready for their journeys into secondary education and life itself.

-I am a parent governor.
 My role includes sitting on the Resource Management committee where I have a particular interest in school finance, budgeting and forecasting.
 I am also the governor responsible for maths, which involves visiting school to meet with staff and pupils to discuss progress.

 It is my pleasure to be a part of the governing body of this excellent school.

 I decided to volunteer for this role in order to give something back to the community where I have lived for the last 34 years; my daughter thoroughly enjoyed and benefited from her education at Eastern Green.
 I have worked as a Primary School teacher in Birmingham and Coventry for the same amount of time so hopefully can put my experience to some good use!